zedlopez/i7doc/i7handbook/ch1.md

 to use the commands in any given game.

-Some of the responses that the game gives when you enter commands may be error messages: Maybe you misspelled a word, for instance, so the game doesn’t know what you meant.
+Some of the responses that the game gives when you enter commands may be error messages: maybe you misspelled a word, for instance, so the game doesn’t know what you meant.
 In this case, try typing OOPS followed by the correct spelling.
 The result might look like this: